porto-o/blog/content/DP-900/module-1/File storage.md

 There are tons of data formats, from _docx_ documents through _.py_ files.
 However, we must know that the data format will depend on the following factors:

 1. If it is structured, semi-structured or unstructured data
-2. The applications of that content, for instnace, read, write, etc.
+2. The applications of that content, for instance, read, write, etc.
 3. The need of readability, if it is for human reading or not.

 ## Common files formats